The following supplements policies and procedures in the University Statutes.

 Any deviation must be pre-approved by the Dean of A&S Faculty.

-The purpose of academic travel funds is to encourage faculty to actively participate in the life of their professional organizations.
-Our purpose should be to accommodate as much of this participation as possible.
-The funds available for academic travel may not be sufficient to cover all department travel expenses.
-The Chair’s responsibility will be to apportion the available funds equitably and within the limits of the department’s budget.
+The A&S academic travel program provides funding for faculty to participate in conferences of professional organizations as a presenter, officer or a panelist.
+The funds available for academic travel may not be sufficient to cover all conference participation.
+The Chair’s responsibility will be to apportion the available funds equitably and within the limits of the department’s allotment.

 Determination of Department’s Travel Budget:

 - Academic travel expense requests are submitted by Department Chairs by September 15.
-Submissions should include travel already taken on or after July 1st and anticipated through June 30.
+The report should include travel already taken on or after July 1 and anticipated through June 30.
+To facilitate submission, each Department will be sent an Academic Travel Report Form with Department specific data pre-loaded.

 - Support is reserved for those faculty who are presenting and listed on the conference program.
 There is no funding for conference attendance otherwise than as a direct participant (presenter, panel chair, or officer).

-- Travel funding is offered primarily for tenured and tenure-track faculty.
+- Travel funding is offered for tenured and tenure-track faculty.

-- Department Chairs will receive the department’s budget for the year by Oct.
-1
+- Department Chairs will receive the department’s allotment for the year by October 1.

 Disbursement of Department’s Travel Budget: